Reaction to WADA's decision to reinstate RUSADA

 YURI GANUS, director-general of RUSADA:

 “There’s a lot of work ahead.
-There are conditions...in order to definitively be reinstated we need to meet these conditions.
+There are conditions... in order to definitively be reinstated we need to meet these conditions.
 So it’s a conditional reinstatement.”

 -